Medicare Announces Plans to Expand Care Management Reimbursements in 2022

 For more details on this important topic and product, join us for our upcoming webinar on How to Drive Reimbursements and Proactive Treatment with Care Management.
 This is a free webinar hosted by Kareo on Wednesday, September 22, 2021 at 1:00 pm ET / 10:00 am PT.
 Terri Joy, Kareo’s billing subject matter expert, will be joined by Matt Ethington, founder, and CEO of ChronicCareIQ, to explain the ins and outs of this important opportunity.

-Click here to reserve your place today and learn about how you can deliver enhanced care while creating a new revenue stream.
-Otherwise, you can visit the ChronicCareIQ website to learn more about their integrated Kareo solution
+You can visit the ChronicCareIQ website to learn more about their integrated Kareo solution